1. Communities of practice

 Resources include training and development events, information, advice, support and guidance.
-ARMA also help facilitate one-to-one mentoring and networking for the exchange of best practice and for mutual support amongst members and partnerships.
+ARMA also help facilitate one-to-one mentoring and networking for the exchange of best practice and for mutual support among members and partnerships.

 ARMA’s flagship offering is the suite of accredited qualifications in research management and administration.
 Some materials are accessible to members only.

 The current membership of the steering group is (members will be added in additional KE expert areas):